-With your accounting certification, you could also decide to work for the government in which case you should probably turn to Her Majesty's Revenue & Customs.
+With your accounting certification, you could also decide to work for the government in which case you should probably turn to The Australian Taxation Office (ATO).

-HMRC is in charge of collecting the taxes that keep the wheels of the UK running including hospitals, police, transport, defence and schools.
-HRMC is also one of the biggest employers in the country with more than 56,000 employees throughout Great Britain.
+The ATO is in charge of collecting the taxes that keep the wheels of Australia running including hospitals, police, transport, defence and schools.

-This public entity offers a wide range of position for those with an accounting education, from Property Managers managing HMRC's operational estate commercial outcomes to forensic accountants working to identify and prevent fraud.
+This public entity offers a wide range of positions for those with an accounting education, from Property Managers managing the ATO's operational estate commercial outcomes to forensic accountants working to identify and prevent fraud.

-As a government agency, HMRC also offers excellent working conditions including flexible hours, competitive pensions, career development and allowance for commuting.
+As a government agency, the ATO also offers high-level working conditions including flexible hours, competitive pensions, career development and allowance for commuting.

 You could also join other branches of the government working as a Financial Accountant, in which case you would be in charge of maintaining sound systems of internal control and communicating with internal and external auditors.

-The Bank Of England is always looking for people with accounting skills.
-As the UK's central bank, the Bank Of England ensures the stability of the pound and regulate the issuance of banknotes in the United Kingdom.
+The Reserve Bank of Australia (RBA) is always looking for people with accounting skills.
+As the countries central bank, the RBA ensures the stability of the Australian Dollar and regulates the issuance of banknotes across the nation.

-If you decide to join the Bank Of England, you could work as a Portfolio Analyst, a Financial Risk Management Analyst, a Procurement Analyst or even a Business Operation Analyst.
+If you decide to join the RBA, you could work as a Portfolio Analyst, a Financial Risk Management Analyst, a Procurement Analyst or even a Business Operation Analyst.

-Here is an amazing place to find accounting tutors Perth.
+Here is an amazing place to find accounting tutors in Perth.

 Find some of the best online accounting classes here.

-Whatever accounting sector your work in (accounting auditing, managerial accounting advanced accounting, business administration or corporate accounting) and whichever job title you hold, if you decide to pursue this career, will be almost certainly guaranteed to find a job, as the rates of employment are extremely high.
+Whichever accounting field you work in (accounting auditing, managerial accounting advanced accounting, business administration or corporate accounting) and whichever job title you hold, if you decide to pursue this career, you will be almost certainly guaranteed to find a job, as the rates of employment are extremely high.